sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 * The factory provides methods for conjunctions (`And`).
 Disjunctions ('Or') and negations ('Not') also.
 See the next two examples if you really want to use C# operators for these.
 * The supporting methods here are the recommended approach for Predicates (similarly for Functions and Constants).

+### Writing Sentences with OperableSentenceFactory

-**OperableSentenceFactory:** Next, you'll also find `OperableSentenceFactory` in `SentenceCreation`.
+Next, you'll also find `OperableSentenceFactory` in `SentenceCreation`.
 It works similarly to `SentenceFactory`, but lets you use operators:

 ```csharp
 using static SCFirstOrderLogic.SentenceCreation.OperableSentenceFactory;